Sisters In Sharqui

 Ours is a class where beginner and intermediate students may find that balance of nurturing and motivation to comfortably take them to the next level if they are consistent.
 We are conveniently located at 4450 Broadway at 191st Street in Manhattan (10040).
 You'll get a good workout in a class that's fun!
 This class has also put motivated students onstage at Harlem Hafla.
-Look for Harlem Hafla on Facebook!
+Look for Harlem Hafla on Facebook and YouTube!
 Our website is www.sistersinsharqui.com.

 Watching my students' progress and joy of movement is an amazing experience.
 It doesn't matter to me where you begin.
 Growth is the most important thing.

 What is your typical process for working with a new student?

 I take new students through the basic steps, transitions, isolations, walks and veil movements to fast-track their learning.

 What education and/or training do you have that relates to your work?

 I am actually a certified academic teacher so my process of explanation and breakdown---even the differentiation for various levels is unique.
 I have been belly dancing for over a dozen years.
 I had prior dance training in ballet, modern, West African and Caribbean dance but this is another realm and paradigm so I only count these most recent years.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.

 I was a good student and performing a bit earlier than I would now recommend.
 My teachers would ask me to substitute when other teachers were absent and the reviews were all good.

 What types of students have you worked with?